raspberrypilearning/puzzle-room/en/step_4.md

 --- task ---

-**Test:** Move your character close to the handwheel, and then click on it.
+**Test:** Move your character sprite close to the handwheel, and then click on it.
 You might have to adjust the distance that the character needs to be from the handwheel.

 ![The handwheel sprite.](images/handwheel-sprite.png)
 ```blocks3